triplea-game/triplea/infrastructure/README-VAGRANT-DEV.md

 ```

 ### HTTPS Config

 Ansible will setup a self-signed certificate to be used by nginx.
-So in order to actually access the server without any exception thrown by the TLS layer, you'll have to import this certificate into your OS' root certificates.
+So in order to actually access the server without any exception thrown by the TLS layer,
+you'll have to import this certificate into your OS' root certificates.
-In order to extract the certificate on to your system, you'll have to install the vagrant-scp plugin like this:
+To extract the certificate on to your system,
+you'll have to install the vagrant-scp plugin like this:
 ```bash
 vagrant plugin install vagrant-scp
 ```